 You might have homework.

-Your therapist might suggest communication exercises at home to help you practice what you've learned throughout therapy.
+Communication exercises at home can help you practice what you've learned throughout therapy.
 This could involve going on a date night or setting a block of time aside each day to talk to your partner.

 You or your partner may need additional care.